xdevplatform/SnowBotDev/docs/tutorial.md

    * Develop a webhook consumer.
       * Handle CRC challenges from Twitter.
       * Receive webhook events from Twitter.
+* Design and deploy default Welcome Message.

+### Helper scripts <a id="helper-scripts" class="tall">&nbsp;</a>

+As you develop your chatbot, you'll need to set-up the Account Activity plumbing, and design and generate Direct Messages.
+Much of these actions can be thought of as one-time set-up tasks, but they are actions you'll likely take again as your chatbot evolves.

 * See [this script](https://github.com/jimmoffitt/SnowBotDev/blob/master/scripts/setup_webhooks.rb) to help with setting up your Accounty Activity access.
-* Design and deploy default Welcome Message.
   * See [this script](https://github.com/jimmoffitt/SnowBotDev/blob/master/scripts/setup_welcome_messages.rb) to help with managing your Welcome Messages.
+"As a AA API client, I need to a tool to update my default Welcome Message.
+I need to set one up to get started, and also will update it as my bot evolves and add new features."

 ## Building webhook consumer <a id="webhook-consumer" class="tall">&nbsp;</a>

-* Developing a web app that integrates both APIs.
-  * By integrating with the Account Activity (AA) API you are developing a consumer of webhook events sent from Twitter.
-  * By integrating the Direct Message (DM) API, you are building the private communication channel to your bot users.
-The AA API prodives the ability to listen for Twitter account activities, and the DM API enables you to send messages back to your users.

-[Intro to why these scripts are needed and an overview of how/when used.
-"As a AA API client, I need to a tool to update my default Welcome Message.
-I need to set one up to get started, and also will update it as my bot evolves and add new features.]
+At the highest level, there are two main components of a Twitter chatbot: Twitter Accounty Activity API and the webhook events it sends, and the client-side web app that receives these events and responds with Direct Messages.

 + Deploy web app with an endpoint to handle incoming webhook events.
   + POST method that handles incoming Activity Account webhook events